djtolentino/djtolentino/README.md

 # Hi, I'm Diego! 👋

-I'm a data enthusiast with a passion for translating numbers into meaningful data.
+An engineer with a passion for translating numbers into meaningful data.
+I'm interested in using machine learning to gather insight and predict feature behavior.